MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **Workshop Acitivity**

-1. First, test and explore the connection on your local machine.
+1. Test and explore the connection on your local machine between PD and Python.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-2. If nr.1 succeeds, connect and assign yourself an IP on the Lola network and test the connection in pairs over the network.
+2. Cconnect and assign yourself an IP on the Lola network and test the connection in pairs.

 Avaliable ports will depend on the connection you are using.
 However, if both machines are on the Lola network, you should be able to use any port to connect.
 This is also true for localhost connections.